How to Determine the Age of Pu’er Tea

 2. Distinguish the color of the packaging paper:

 Normally, the white paper used to package aged Pu'er tea becomes old and yellowish over time.
-You can start by examining the aging of the paper quality, handmade cloth texture, and printed color.
+You can start by examining the aging of the paper quality, cloth texture, and printed color.
 However, this can only be used as a reference, not an absolute criterion, as some unscrupulous merchants may take advantage of this by using old yellow packaging paper to pass off inferior products.

 3. Understand the vintage of the tea: